scottlab/ALEC/README.md

 2. We do not have a preference regarding the available sequence alignment tools; however, we used alignment files generated with BWA-MEM (0.7.12) to develop the ALEC script (see reference below for details).
 Files from other alignment tool could lead to unexpected performance.

 ## Reference
-1. A manuscript detailing and evaluating the functionality of ALEC is currently in preparation.
+1. A manuscript detailing and evaluating the functionality of ALEC is currently under review.
 2. For an application example of ALEC, see reference:
   Qiao W and Yang Y, et al. Hum Mutat.
 2016 Mar;37(3):315-23. doi: 10.1002/humu.22936.
 Epub 2015 Dec 18.